slatedocs/slate/source/includes/rest/private/_new-order.md

 If any part of the order results in adding liquidity to the book, it will be marked as `open`.

 Stop orders do not appear on the book.
-A successfully submitted stop order will be marked as `set`.
+A successfully submitted stop order will be marked as `set` and triggered at `price`.

-An order that is completely filled will be marked as `done`.
+An order that is completely filled and off the book will be marked as `done`.

 ### Response

 An order accepted by the matching engine will be assigned an order `id`.

+The response will also contain a `filled` field which specifies the amount, in base asset, that was filled as a result of your order.